-The National Defense and Canadian Armed Forces have not yet pledge cost coverage and access to Mifegymiso for people covered by Canadian Forces Health Services.
+As of March 2018, the National Defense and Canadian Armed Forces have added Mifegymiso to their Drug Benefits list for people covered by Canadian Forces Health Services.

 The Canadian Forces Health Services (CFHS) is the designated health care provider for Canada's military personnel, delivering medical and dental services at military installations across Canada and overseas.
 CFHS provides prescription and non-prescription drug benefits to its members as defined in the Canadian Armed Forces (CAF) Drug Benefit List.

 A study completed in the United States in 2008 uncovered that the military have higher unplanned pregnancy rates than the general population.
 Another 2013 study showed that one-third of deployed servicewomen were unable to access the birth control they wanted for deployment.
 59% did not speak to a military provider about birth control before deployment, and 41% of servicewomen who needed medication refills thought they were difficult to obtain.